 Naturally, the results from the early 20th century cannot simply be transposed into the present day.
 However, they do allow us to infer how the demographic transition might be accelerated in several countries of the African continent, where birth rates are still very high: Sex education and family planning services can have a major impact when economic conditions change, the economic benefit of many children declines and the returns to children’s education rise.
 In such a situation many parents want to have a smaller family but do not have what it takes to do that.

-The study “The Impact of Margaret Sanger’s Birth Control Clinics on Early 20th Century U.S. Fertility and Mortality” by Professor Stefan Bauernschuster, Professor Michael Grimm (both from the University of Passau) and Dr Cathy M. Hajo (Ramapo College, New Jersey, USA) has been published as a working paper.
-This is a preliminary publication in the form of a discussion paper that has yet to be peer-reviewed.
+The study “The Impact of Margaret Sanger’s Birth Control Clinics on Early 20th Century U.S. Fertility and Mortality” by Professor Stefan Bauernschuster, Professor Michael Grimm (both from the University of Passau) and Dr Cathy M. Hajo (Ramapo College, New Jersey, USA) was published as a working paper in May 2023 in the series of the Center of Economic Studies (CESifo) as well as the IZA Institute of Labor Economics.
+A working paper is a preliminary publication in the form of a discussion paper that has yet to be peer-reviewed.
 Researchers use this format to have preliminary results critically assessed by other experts before they submit the article to a scientific journal with peer review.

 About the team of authors